atwi/threadlines/_posts/2025-11-21-creatine-hair-loss-study-what-the-headlines-missed.md

 They responded that:

-**Every participant was examined in person by a dermatologist, and any signs of androgenetic alopecia — even early-stage or mild miniaturization — were grounds for exclusion.**
+**Every participant was "examined in person by a dermatologist before entering the study, and any signs of androgenetic alopecia (even early-stage or mild miniaturization) were grounds for exclusion."**

 That means:

-- Not just men diagnosed with AGA were excluded
+- Not just men *diagnosed* with AGA were excluded
 - But men with any degree of miniaturization
 - Including subtle signs many men already have in their 20s
-- Including men who are predisposed but not yet visibly thinning

-In other words, the study population consisted only of men with no clinical, early, or borderline signs of AGA.
+In other words, the study population consisted only of men with no clinical or even early signs of AGA.

-This matters a lot.

 ## Why This Screening Choice Limits the Study's External Validity

 ### 1. AGA requires genetic susceptibility

-Androgenetic alopecia doesn't happen in men whose follicles aren't sensitive to androgens.
+AGA doesn't happen in men whose follicles aren't sensitive to androgens.
 If you remove everyone with that susceptibility, you remove the only group capable of showing androgen-dependent miniaturization.

 ### 2. Some substances worsen AGA only in predisposed follicles